Magnetotransport of Functional Oxide Heterostructures Affected by Spin-Orbit Coupling: A Tale of Two-Dimensional Systems: Magnetotransport in Multiband Systems in the Clean Limit

-When we now inspect the case of a slightly weaker magnetic field again (\cref{fig:twoBandModel_weak_coupling:q30}), where the assumption of totally flat primary Hofstadter bands is even more accurate, we see that such a broad dip appears at every former step riser.
-What we also observe in the case of the weaker magnetic field, is that the band gaps between the wider Hofstadter bands, coming from the anisotropic cosine band, must have been enlarged by the band coupling---as now we can identify their narrow peaks in the regions between the two van Hove singularities, where they were suppressed before by finite temperature and scattering.
-Reducing the magnetic field further (\cref{fig:twoBandModel_weak_coupling:q300}), does not introduce any additional features, as long as the finite coupling strength, temperature and scattering rate do not come into play.
-The Hall conductivity is nearly unchanged from the uncoupled case except for the region of the step-like descent, where the signal oscillates strongly between the case of the uncoupled bands and the ``topological limit''.
-For higher temperatures the energy broadening of $k_\mathrm{B} T$ will eventually extend over the range of several magnetic Bloch bands.
+Inspecting the case of a slightly weaker magnetic field more thoroughly (\cref{fig:twoBandModel_weak_coupling}), where the assumption of totally flat primary Hofstadter bands is even more accurate, one sees that such a broad dip appears at every former step riser.
+Thereby replacing the step-like descent by an oscillatory behavior, varying between the signal of the uncoupled bands and the ``topological limit''.
+The gaps between the wider Hofstadter bands, associated with the anisotropic cosine band, must have also been slightly enlarged by the band coupling.
+In particular one can now identify their narrow peaks in the whole region between the logarithmic Van Hove singularities (\cref{fig:twoBandModel_weak_coupling:q30}), where they were suppressed before by finite temperature and scattering.

+For higher temperatures, the energy broadening of $k_\mathrm{B} T$ will eventually extend over the range of several magnetic Bloch bands.
 This then leads to an averaging out of these oscillations.
-Lowering the magnetic field has the same effect with the addition that new phenomena can arise due to a finite coupling strength, which can then also depend on the specific coupling term.
+Lowering the magnetic field has the same effect with the addition that new phenomena can arise due to a finite coupling strength, which can then also depend on the specific form of $\Delta(k_\mathrm{y})$.